 Prescription stimulant withdrawal symptoms: Depression, sleep problems, fatigue.

 If you suspect that a loved one may be misusing or abusing prescription medications, talk to a healthcare provider to get help.
-Behavioral therapies can effectively help people to stop misusing these drugs and overcome prescription drug addiction.
+Medically supervised detoxification and behavioral therapies can effectively help people to stop abusing these drugs and overcome prescription drug addiction.

 Treating Prescription Drug Addiction

 Treatment programs for prescription drug addiction include medically managed detox and withdrawal-symptom management.
 This is often followed by counseling and therapy to change behaviors and better equip the person to deal with cravings and triggers.
-Some of the common forms of counseling for addiction include:
+Some of the common forms of treatment for prescription drug addiction include:

 • Inpatient rehab or detox